 Severe depression can be challenging to treat, but when medication or psychotherapy do not work, electroconvulsive therapy (ECT) may help.
 ECT is the induction of a brief therapeutic seizure administered under general anesthesia during which the patient is continually monitored by an anesthesiologist and an ECT psychiatrist.
 ECT is a safe, effective, rapid-acting intervention used to treat severe acute disorders unresponsive to other treatment modalities.
 For patients who are suicidal, can’t take antidepressants, or have not responded to antidepressants, ECT is the standard-of-care treatment.
 It has a long history of effectively treating unipolar and bipolar depression, psychosis, mania, and catatonia.
-In fact, ECT has a well-established role in the treatment of catatonia, with a 90 percent response rate for this condition.
 Often patients find that ECT can alleviate symptoms that have not fully responded to other modalities when used in addition to pharmacotherapy.

 What to Expect if You’re Considering ECT